Daintree Rainforest: History and description

-About Daintree Rainforest

-The Daintree Rainforest was once a vast forest that covered the entire Australian continent.
-It is a rare survival of 120 million years of climate change, which has reduced the forest to few remaining areas of the continent.
+The rainforest is named after the Daintree River, which in turn was named in honour of the Australian geologist and photographer Richard Daintree (1832–1878).
+It is a remnant of what was once a vast forest that covered the entire Australian continent.
+It is a rare survivor of 120 million years of altered climatic conditions resulting from continental drift, which has reduced the extent of the original forest to a few restricted areas on the east coast.

-The rainforest is named after Richard Daintree, an Australian geologist and photographer (1832–1878).

 The area includes the Daintree National Park, some areas of State Forest, and some privately owned land, including a residential community.
-Some of the privately owned land north of the Peninsula Range is being progressively purchased for conservation purposes under a $15 million government scheme involving equal contributions from the municipal (Cairns Regional Council), which includes the former Douglas Shire council), State (Queensland) and Australian Federal governments.
+Some of the privately owned land north of the Peninsula Range is being progressively purchased for conservation purposes under a $15 million government scheme involving equal contributions from the Cairns Regional, the Queensland, and the Australian Governments.
 As of May 2011, 72% of the properties earmarked for buyback or compensation had been secured.
 These 'buyback' areas of tropical rainforest included 215 blocks of land purchased by the Queensland Parks and Wildlife Service, and 13 purchased by private conservation agencies.

-The Daintree Rainforest contains 30% of the frog, reptile and marsupial species in Australia, and 90% of Australia's bat and butterfly species.
-7% of bird species in the country can be found in this area.
-There are also over 12,000 species of insects in the rainforest.
-All of this diversity is contained within an area that takes up 0.12% of the landmass of Australia.
+The Daintree Rainforest contains approximately 3,000 different plant species, from nearly 210 plant families; with over 900 different types of tree, one single hectare could, realistically, contain anywhere from 100 to 150 individual species.
+The forests contain 30% of the total frog, reptile and marsupial species in Australia, 90% of the continent's bat and butterfly species, 7% of the country's bird species, and over 12,000 species of insects, along with a multitude of lower animals, fungi, lichens, mosses, and microorganisms – all within an area constituting 0.12% of Australia's landmass.
 Part of the forest is protected by the Daintree National Park and drained by the Daintree River.
 The roads north of the river wind through areas of lush forest, and have been designed to minimize impacts on this ancient ecosystem.